wesley-archives/youtube-downloader/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

-## Acknowledgements
+## Acknowledgements and Disclaimer

-This project is for educational purposes only.
-Please respect the YouTube terms of service and do not use this project for commercial purposes.
+This project is intended for personal use only.
+Please respect YouTube’s Terms of Service and copyright laws.
+Only download videos that are either non-copyrighted or have been released under a free-use license.
+Unauthorized downloading of copyrighted content may lead to legal consequences.
+Use this tool responsibly.